wingel/wingel.github.io/_posts/2016-08-15-sds7102-ddr-capture.md

 scale this image to 800x512 pixels it should fit perfectly on the 800x600 screen of the oscilloscope, leaving 88 pixels at the bottom and the top of the screen for the user interface.
-The weighting algorithm doesn't try to be accurate and match phosphor in any real sense, I'm only trying to make it "look good" and provide some useful information.
+The weighting algorithm doesn't try to be accurate and match the behavior of phosphor in any real sense, I'm only trying to make it "look good" and provide some useful information.

-I can take the same captured and zoom in a bit and show 1µs (4000 samples) worth data:
+I can take the same captured waveform and zoom in a bit and show 1µs (4000 samples) worth of data:

 [![1µs of data (4000 samples)]({{site.baseurl}}/images/2016-08-15-sds7102-ddr-capture/samples-4000.png)]({{site.baseurl}}/images/2016-08-15-sds7102-ddr-capture/samples-4000.png)

-Each pixel represents only 10 samples and the weighting algorithm doesn't can't do as much with the intensity anymore.
+Each pixel represents only 10 samples and the weighting algorithm can't do as much with the intensity anymore.
 It's possible to see that there's some kind of ringing or noise at the bottom of each falling edge though.

 This is a graph at maximum zoom with 100ns (400 samples) worth of